Aditya-Sakpal/fyle-interview-intern-backend/README.md

 - Adding Citations to existing GPT's response
 - Generating embeddings for query categorization
 - 1-2 calls more for adding a trust building factor or empathizing the user
+-

+### Task that are needed to be done
+- Building and utilizing user persona
+- Web scrapping all the usefull content from drmalpani.com and ivfindia.com
+- Preprocessing the scrapped content and ingesting it into the pincone
+- Updating the workflow accordingly
+- Adding more examples for better query categorization
+- Continous testing